will-flores1/AutoBody-Rockville/src/pages/faq/posts/how-much-is-full-body-work-on-a-car.md

 category: faq
 slug: how-much-is-full-body-work-on-a-car
 headline: How Much Is Full Body Work On A Car?
-title: How Much Is Full Body Work On A Car? - Auto Body Services Rockville
+title: How Much Is Full Body Work On A Car? - Auto Body Shop Rockville
 date: 1/22/2023
 description: While auto body restoration costs can vary greatly.
 For a good repair work, you should budget anywhere from $75 to $2,500 on average.
 draft: false